StephenMiracle/wordpress-docker-frankenphp/readme.md

 ### Why FrankenPHP?

 Do you want to use PHP-FPM with Wordpress & Apache?
 Not easy.
 Now you need 2 Docker images & deploying just got that much harder.
 FrankenPHP is built on Caddy, a modern web server.
 It is secure & performs well when scaling becomes important.
-It also allows us to integrate PHP-FPM into a single Docker image!
+It also allows us to take advantage of built-in mature concurrency into a single Docker image!
 Opens up whole new world.

 **[Check out FrankenPHP Here](https://frankenphp.dev/ "FrankenPHP")**